rseng/zenodo-release/README.md

 4. Create a .zenodo.json file for the root of your repository (see [template](.zenodo.json))
 5. Add the example action (modified for your release) to your GitHub repository.

-[Here is an example](https://zenodo.org/record/6326823) of a release created by this action, and the metadata associated:
+[Here is an example](https://doi.org/10.5281/zenodo.6326822) of an "all releases" DOI created by this action, and the metadata associated:

 ```
 doi https://doi.org/10.5281/zenodo.6326823